 - Approach angle is the angle of a hill an SUV can clear without scraping its front end.

-- Departure angle is the same thing, just with the rear wheels.
+- Departure angle is the same thing, just with the rear end.

-- Breakover angle measures the angle between your car’s underside and its tires.
-That can be useful if you’re on top of an object and you don’t want to scrape the bottom of your car.
+- Breakover angle measures the angle between your vehicle’s underside and tires.
+That can be useful if you’re traversing an object and don’t want to scrape the bottom of your vehicle.

-And all three terms may be helpful to shoppers who enjoy off-roading — or even just those who have a steep driveway.
+All three terms may be helpful to shoppers who enjoy off-roading — or even those with a steep driveway.

 Cargo volume car spec is the total cubic feet of space in a car’s cargo area.
-In SUVs, minivans, and hatchbacks, this measurement is often given twice, once with the seats up and a second time with the seats folded down.
-That gives drivers an idea of their typical cargo volume and their possible cargo volume for that occasional trip to the furniture store.
+In SUVs, minivans, and hatchbacks, this measurement is often given twice — one with the rear seats up and a second with the seats folded down.
+That gives drivers an idea of available cargo space for a family trip and the possible volume for an occasional trip to the furniture store.

-The measurement of “headroom” is the distance from a vehicle’s roof to its seat bottom.
+The measurement of headroom is the distance from a vehicle’s roof to the seat bottom.
 (A more appropriate name might be “torso room.”)
 Sometimes, you’ll see maximum and minimum values for this car spec published since most automobiles have seats that adjust up and down.

 Height, like length, is a simple measurement.
-This vehicle spec measures the distance from the car’s bottom point to its very tallest point.
+This vehicle spec measures the distance from the car’s lowest point to its tallest point.
 Knowing a car’s height can be helpful if you have a tight garage or commonly park in a place with low ceilings.
-If you’re a pickup truck owner, it becomes especially important.
+Also, be aware of the height of an opened liftgate on hatchbacks and SUVs.
+If you’re a full-size pickup truck owner, knowing the vehicle’s height becomes especially important.

 The length measurement is probably the easiest of all the car specs.
 As its name implies, it’s just the distance from a car’s front tip to the farthest point in the back.